NOTICE OF COMMISSION MEETING

 Scott Pappan, Operations and Engineering Bureau Manager

 Rob Smith, Fiber Network Services (FNS)

 Chair Kniff McCulla called the meeting to order at 10:30 AM.
 It was noted that a quorum of members was present for the meeting.

-Chair Kniff McCulla requested a motion to approve the September 19, 2019 meeting minutes.
-Commissioner Lange moved to approve the minutes.
-Commissioner Holz seconded the motion.
+Commissioner Holz requested a few edits to the September 28, 2020 minutes.
+Chair Kniff McCulla requested a motion to approve the September 17, 2020 & September 28, 2020 meeting minutes.
+Commissioner Holz moved to approve the minutes as revised.
+Commissioner Lapointe seconded the motion.
 The motion passed unanimously.

 Finance Update – Mike Cruise